 Like sand-dressed pitches, sand-filled pitches utilise sand as an infill material.

 Sand-filled pitches are less densely packed however, with longer fibres and sand supporting the fibres for 100% of the pile depth.

-Sand-filled pitches are less commonly built, however they are a more multi-sport friendly surface, that supports the play of hockey.
+Sand-filled pitches are less commonly built specifically for hockey.
+They are considered a more multi-sport friendly surface, that supports the play of hockey.

 Get in touch with our experts to discuss the best surface for your needs.

-Water-based hockey pitches cost more than sand-dressed or sand-filled hockey pitches, due to the irrigation system and advanced technology used to meet global elite standards.
+Water-based hockey pitches cost more than sand-dressed or sand-filled hockey pitches, due to the irrigation system and advanced technology used to meet elite performance standards.